 Data protection information

-HEAG mobilo GmbH thanks you for visiting our website and for your interest in our company.
+HEAG mobilo GmbH appreciates your visit to our website and your interest in our company.
 We take the protection of personal data seriously.
-Personal data is all data that can be related to you personally, e.g. name, e-mail address, telephone number, etc.
+Personal data is any data that can be related to you personally, e.g., name, email address, telephone number, etc.

-In the following, we will first provide you with general information about the processing of your personal data and your rights as a data subject.
-We will then provide specific information about processing for other specified purposes.
+Below, we first provide general information about the processing of your personal data and your rights as a data subject.
+We then provide specific information about processing for other purposes mentioned.
 We update this data protection information on an ongoing basis.
-Please inform yourself regularly!
+Please check back regularly!

 General information on data protection